 Who should buy Bitcoin?

-Bitcoin is still a high-risk and high-volatility asset that should be treated with extreme caution.
+Bitcoin is still a new high-risk and extremely volatile asset that should be treated with caution.
 It is definitely not the right asset for anyone and you need to be aware of that if you want to avoid unnecessary stress.

 - A person with a large portfolio that invests a small percentage into Bitcoin as a hedge.

 - A young person with little financial responsibilities (no family, no mortgage, etc) whose life will not be very negatively impacted if he loses money with Bitcoin.